rust-lang/rfcs/text/0000-async-project-goal-2024h2.md

 There has been extensive discussion about the best design for the "Stream" or "async iter" trait and we judge that the design space is well understood.
 We would like to unblock generator syntax in 2025 which will require some form of trait.

 The majority of the debate about the trait has been on the topic of whether to base the trait on a `poll_next` function, as we do today, or to try and make the trait use `async fn next`, making it more anaologous with the `Iterator` trait (and potentially even making it be two versions of a single trait).
 We will definitely explore forwards compatibility questions as part of this discussion. nikomatsakis for example still wants to explore maybe-async-like designs, especially for combinator APIs like `map`.
-However, we also refer to the design axiom that that "when in doubt, zero-cost is our compass" -- we believe we should be able to stabilize a trait that does the low-level details right, and then design higher level APIs atop that.
+However, we also refer to the design axiom that "when in doubt, zero-cost is our compass" -- we believe we should be able to stabilize a trait that does the low-level details right, and then design higher level APIs atop that.

 ## Why work on a revised async vision doc?
 Don't we already have one?